mottaquikarim/pycontent/content/topics/accessing_data.md

 ## **Core Objectives**

-You can't analyze your data unless you can select exactly which parts you want at any given time.
+We have just one more section before we can get into the kind of contextual analysis you'll use for data science.
+After all, you can't analyze your data unless you can select exactly which parts you want at any given time.
 This lesson focuses on how to:

-* Document metadata based on common standards
 * Load and save data to and from your notebook
 * Access a summary or a preview of the dataset
 * Reference data using index positions vs. index labels